 If you truly nurture your wealth, you’re in the minority.
-Yet at times like this, with high inflation and low interest rates, it’s more important than ever to help your savings grow.
 You may well nurture your garden, your children and hopefully your health.
 But the idea of growing assets can seem vulgar to some, undeserved by others.
 A whole range of emotions come in to play with this topic, but really, it’s about investing for your future self.

 This subject is sadly neglected in the education system, but it has become more important than ever.
 With the demise of final salary pensions and the looming cost of social care as the population gets older, it’s hard to predict your financial future.